brybyrne/DEVWKS-1467/README.md

 # Welcome to DEVWKS-1467

 This repo is the companion for a DevNet Workshop delivered at Cisco Live in June of 2022.
-The workshop leverages Cisco's yangsuite to walk through the basics of NETCONF and YANG.
-Basic details on setting up the invironment can be found below.
+The workshop leverages Cisco's [yangsuite](https://developer.cisco.com/yangsuite/) to walk through the basics of NETCONF and YANG.
 A high level lab guide can be found here.

 <br>
 ===================================<br>